|

 (ISO) or Regional Transmission Operator (RTO).
 The energy is

-openly bought and sold within these virtual markets in short
+and sold within these virtual markets in short blocks, and the

-blocks, and the pricing is recorded as Local Marginal Price
+pricing is recorded as Local Marginal Price (LMP) - the amount

-be willing to be paid for one additional MWh of energy traded
+a buyer would be willing to pay for one additional MWh of energy

-ISO/RTO systems are far more favorable than other structures
+ISO/RTO systems are more favorable than other structures to wind

-to wind projects at large, as the larger region of established
+projects at large, as the larger region of established trade

-to hesitate to sign more PPA’s for delivered energy.
+power companies to hesitate to sign more Purchase Power Agreements

 When we first began investigating the economics of the WindFuels

-system, we looked at the Minnesota hub in MISO (an RTO that
+system, we focused on the Minnesota hub in MISO (an RTO that

 includes much of the industrial Northern Midwest).
 At the time,